-As part of our ongoing commitment to the safety and welfare of our pupils we have developed the following strategies to promote positive behaviour and discourage bullying behaviour.
+As part of our ongoing commitment to the safety and welfare of our pupils we have developed the following strategies to promote positive behaviour

-- PSHE Curriculum/Jigsaw

-- Learning behaviours

-- Weekly sticker assembly

-- School Council

-- Specific curriculum input on areas of concern such as cyber bullying and internet safety

-- Student voice

-- Peer mentoring schemes and/or Playground Buddying and other student lead initiatives
+As part of our whole school approach, we enjoy

+- PSHE Curriculum/Jigsaw - Learning behaviours promoting behaviours we want to see in school - Weekly sticker assembly celebrating positive behaviour seen around school. - School Council time to discuss concerns with the headteacher - Specific curriculum input on areas of concern such as cyber bullying and internet safety - Prioritising and listening to pupil voice - Peer mentoring schemes and/or Playground Buddying - Special assemblies NSPCC etc - Playground "watch" list for children who find playtime difficult - Quiet/ safe spaces around school acorn room, sensory room, log cabin, reading hut etc

+- Diversity, differences and respect for others is promoted as part of our rich curriculum. - Opportunities to expand social groups with adult support; through sport and school performances - Our school worry box is regularly promoted during assemblies, for those children who are finding it difficult to talk about their concerns. - We are a rights respecting school and discuss this with the children regularly - We are an attachment aware school and understand the importance of relationships.
+Understanding the "why" is important to help ensure bullying is stopped and does not continue.

-- 2. Reactive programmes for vulnerable groups or groups involved in bullying.
+Reactive programmes for vulnerable groups or groups involved in bullying.
 For example: -

-- Counselling and/or Mediation schemes
+- Nurture groups

+- Emotion coaching approach

+- Zones of Regulation

 - Small group work

 - Circle of friends

 - Emotional Literacy Support (ELSA)

-- 3. Specific initiatives for identified groups such as young people whose first language is not English, SEND/disabled students, children who have been bullied or are displaying bullying behaviour
+Specific initiatives for identified groups such as young people whose first language is not English, SEND/disabled students, children who have been bullied or are displaying bullying behaviour

+- Lego therapy

+- Play therapy

+- Access to translators from the local authority

-- 4. Support for parents/carers
+Support for parents/carers

-- Parent groups

-- Parent information events/information
+- Parent groups - Parent information events/information for example our internet safety workshops - Meetings with members of the school leadership team

-- 5. Support for all school staff
+Support for all school staff

-- Staff training and development for all staff including those involved in lunchtime and before and after school activities
+Staff training and development for all staff including those involved in lunchtime and before and after school activities